shermanloan/scejson-doc/doc/appendix-history.md

   `MinFinChgAdj` fields will be present in the `Moneys` response object.
 Please see the chapter covering the appropriate specific loan calculation module for further information.
+* All Loan calculation modules now support financed odd days prepaid interest via the `AddToPrin` field of the appropriate object.
+Note that this field will be ignored if the odd days interest is set up to be added to the first payment instead of being disclosed as a prepaid fee.

 ## Release 2022-10-0
 * The [Balloon Payment Loans](module-construction.md) module has been made